BrianHinkelman/MD-100-Windows10/Instructions/In-place upgrade of Windows 7 to Windows 10.md

 # Practice Lab: In-place upgrade of Windows 7 to Windows 10

 ## Summary
-In this lab, you will:
-	- Verify the client meets upgrade requirements.
-	- Performed an in-place upgrade of Windows 7 to Windows 10.
+In this lab, verify the client meets upgrade requirements and performed an in-place upgrade of Windows 7 to Windows 10.

 ### Scenario